abhishekpanda0620/docker-tests/README.md

 # Docker Tests

-- Here some generic and advanced docker features are tested and documented for learning purpose
+Some generic and advanced docker features are tested and documented for learning purpose